MiningMath

 Widths and lengths

-Estimated reading: 3 minutes 1003 views
+Estimated reading: 4 minutes 1876 views

-On MiningMath, the widths are constraints within the objective function, which means that they are regarded in the optimization instead of being considered just on the pit design stage, when roads, access are drawn to conceive an operational feasible to the pit.
+On MiningMath, the widths and lengths are constraints within the objective function, which means that they are regarded in the optimization instead of being considered just on the pit design stage, when roads, access are drawn to conceive an operational feasible to the pit.

 The definition of minimum widths is a pretty useful feature to obtain operational results and play with different geometries accordingly with the project requirements.
 It is important to understand that they are very complex parameters to be respected while considering 3-dimensional non-linear models, which also influence the runtime of each scenario.
 Therefore, it is not possible to always guarantee that all minimum widths are respected due to the deposit geometry and also the constraints hierarchy.
-Thus, testing different values is a great strategy to identify opportunities that could bring the best mining sequence and NPV.
+Testing different values is a great strategy to identify opportunities that could bring the best mining sequence and NPV.

-Bottom widths (BW) are the minimum horizontal distance, on the lowest floor of the pit, as seen in Figure 1, it is required to allow mining operations based on the equipment sizing.
+Bottom widths (BW) are the minimum horizontal distance, on the lowest floor of the pit, as seen in Figure 1.
+It is required to allow mining operations based on the equipment sizing.
 This parameter is considered the same for all periods and is related to adjacent slopes and applicable in other areas regarded as pit bottoms.

 Figure 1: Bottom width area in subsequent periods